Mastering the Art of Parallel Parking: A Symphony of Skill, Precision, and Poise

 45-degree Angle: Once the back wheel of your car is aligned with the tail of the front car, stop.

 Straighten Up: Turn your steering wheel back to its original, neutral position and continue reversing.
 Your car should begin to slide into the parking spot in a straight line.

-Seal the Turn: When your car is mostly within the spot, turn the steering wheel to the left to bring the front of your car into alignment.
+Seal the Turn: When your car is mostly within the spot, turn the steering power wheel to the left to bring the front of your car into alignment.